mathieucaroff/cellex/DOCUMENTATION.md

   Next to the seed selector is a dice button.
 This dice allows to randomly generate a new seed, to obtain a new initial state.

-## Rule Editor
+## Automaton Editor

-The rule editor shows the resulting cell of for each of all the possible combinations of states.
-Click on a result cell or scrolling while hovering allows to change the rule.
+The automaton editor shows the resulting cell of for each of all the possible combinations of states.
+Click on a result cell or scrolling while hovering allows to change the automaton.

 ### Simulation topology selector